 Applying for a work permit for Israel

-- Submission of a work permit application to the Semech Unit operated by the Ministry of Interior (MOI)
+- Submitting a work permit application to the Semech Unit of the Ministry of Interior (MOI)

 - Filing of a subsequent visa application with the MOI

-- Issuance of a short term B-1 visa at the relevant Israeli consular post abroad, prior to entry into Israel
+- Issuing of a short term B/1 visa at the relevant Israeli consular post abroad, prior to entry into Israel

-- Extension of the B-1 visa at the MOI after arrival in Israel, and the obtaining of a multiple-entry visa for the entire B-1 approval period
+- Extension of the B/1 visa at the MOI after arrival in Israel, and obtaining of a multiple-entry visa for the entire B/1 approval period

 In particular cases, the assignee may also be regarded as an "Approved Specialist", enjoying substantial tax benefits.

-Following are details on the aforementioned four steps:
+Below are details on each of the above steps: